dogrdon/dogrdon.github.io/_drafts/suggested_content.markdown

 ### Where to next?

+With a good sampling of promoted content from different domains, sites with different political inclinations (or none at all), and over time, we might pursue some of the following:

 - Understand content on a site per site basis or across sites?
 - Image analysis, are these images in possession of some clickbaitability?
+What happens if we incorporate a nueral network to ___?
 - Plumbing the evil depths (what happens when you get robots to click on the clicks)
-- capture cookie information as part of the SIP
-- would want to analyze how these services differ between each other and how they themselves change over time
+- Analyze how these services differ between each other and how they themselves change over time
-- ontology of suggested content
+- Develop an "ontology" of suggested content
-- how it makes web pages bloated (way to visualize)
-- An exhibit resource (gallery) drawing connections btw items.
-Ways to grab subjects or topic modeling for things (food, celebrities, health, crime, sex, sex)
-- A microcosm of the internet itself, the extreme end if "content".
-This is the distilled result of these companies best guess of what will draw attention.
-- "As a discourse, it's watching machines and reptilian minded marketing initiatives talking to sometime the interests of a specific user (cookies) or perhaps the basest desires of a composite sketch of your average web user."
-- probably have a little bit of analysis on what is already there (PT.2)
+- Perform topic modeling, language analaysis, and perhaps use as the basis for generating artificial image and headline pairs.

-So stay tuned for part 2, coming this summer.
+So stay tuned for part 2.
 In the meantime, you can preview the analysis here: ____.
 And the data, refreshed nightly, may be accessed here.

 ### Notes
 <section id="notes"/>
-<b>[1]</b> [<a href="#back_1">back</a>]
+<b>[1]</b> I should not here that it was not until 30 days into the experiment that I remembered to collect also the specific news article from which a set of content items were pulled.
+So the data by that dimension is not entirely complete. [<a href="#back_1">back</a>]

 <b>[2]</b> [<a href="#back_2">back</a>]